Juniper/contrail-operator/DEVELOPMENT.md

 ```

 ### Change contrail-provisioner image that is used in Contrail cluster
-If you add tag othen than `latest` to contrail-provisioner, image that is deployed in kind cluster needs to be changed.
+If you add tag other than `latest` to contrail-provisioner, image that is deployed in kind cluster needs to be changed.
 Edit file `test/env/deploy/cluster.yaml`, find `provisionManager:` and change `provisioner` image.
 Similarly, you can also change configuration of other services in file `test/env/deploy/cluster.yaml`.
 ```
 provisionManager:
   metadata: